-If you're fantasizing about fleeing winter for sun, sand and some serious R&R, then look no further.
-Here are 5 destinations in Mexico where you can escape the cold in style.
+If you find yourself looking at the weather forecast and fantasizing about fleeing winter for sun, sand and some serious R&R, then look no further.
+Here are 8 destinations in Mexico where you can escape the cold in style.

 Where to Stay and Eat: The Viceroy Riviera Maya offers 41 luxurious private villas set in a lush tropical jungle along a 7-mile stretch of beachfront.
-Rooms have canopied beds, hand-crocheted hammocks and outdoor showers.
-Couples can choose to dine anywhere in the resort: beachside, poolside, in their villa, or at the ultra- romantico restaurant on a terrace overlooking the ocean.
+Rooms have canopied beds, hand-crocheted hammocks, and outdoor showers.
+Couples can choose to dine anywhere in the resort: beachside, poolside, in their villa, or at the ultra-romantic restaurant on a terrace overlooking the ocean.
 The spa draws on ancient Mayan healing rituals and treatments inspired by the ocean, along with unusual treatments like a lunar massage performed at the edge of the sea.
-Read more about the top adults-only resorts in Mexico.

 The Draw: Surfing.